eugnsp/library/cpp/patterns_and_idioms.md

 > SOLID are the five principles of class design:
 >
-> 1. Single responsibility principle: a class should have one, and only one, reason to change.
+> - single responsibility principle: a class should have one, and only one, reason to change;
-> 2. Open-closed principle: you should be able to extend a class behavior, without modifying it.
+> - open-closed principle: you should be able to extend a class behavior, without modifying it;
-> 3. Liskov substitution principle: derived classes must be substitutable for their base classes.
+> - Liskov substitution principle: derived classes must be substitutable for their base classes;
-> 4. Interface segregation principle: make fine grained interfaces that are client specific.
+> - interface segregation principle: make fine grained interfaces that are client specific;
-> 5. Dependency inversion principle: depend on abstractions, not on concretions.
+> - dependency inversion principle: depend on abstractions, not on concretions.

 :link: